eslint/rfcs/designs/2019-pass-cwd-from-cli-engine/README.md

 ## Motivation
 To avoid the misalignment between it and process.cwd().
+There is a situation where a rule need to get the relative path of the current file to the root folder of the project.
+But it's hard to guarantee that all developers will open the root folder in their IDE (VSCode with eslint plugin for example), especially when the project grows.

 Use case:
 Say, the project is supposed to be open in `web` folder.